 “The majority of football matches will at some point see a goal scored throughout the match”

 Basically saying that most games fail to finish 0-0.
 It’s from this information that we can then exploit our strategy.
 To start we initially lay the draw before a ball is kicked.
-As a goal is scored the likelihood of the game finishing in a draw will decrease meaning the odds to back the draw will increase.
+As a goal is scored the likelihood of the game finishing in a draw will decrease meaning the odds of backing the draw will increase.
 As the odds increase we can then back the draw and lock in a profit on any result (this is because we have both backed against the draw (laid) and backed the draw, so all scenarios are covered).
 Still confused?
 Let’s run through a working example.

 Examples of Backing and Laying Sports Bets

 So we start by searching the football leagues to find our game.
-We find a match perfect for our strategy between Sunderland and Manchester United with the odds of the draw at 3.8 of which we deicide is good number for this game to place lay the draw.
-It’s worth noting at this point which team is favourite to win.
+We find a match perfect for our strategy between Sunderland and Manchester United with the odds of the draw at 3.8 of which we decide is good number for this game to place lay the draw.
+It’s worth noting at this point which team is favored to win.
 Although we don’t need this market for our strategy it will have an effect on how much the odds fluctuate.
-If the favourite were to score first then the odds of the draw would shoot up, but if the underdogs were to score then the odds would still increase but lesser so than the favourite.
+If the favourite were to score first then the odds of the draw would shoot up, but if the underdogs were to score then the odds would still increase but lesser so than the favorite.

 Tips and Further Reading – IMPORTANT!

 You’re probably thinking right now that this all looks a little too easy and also coming up with scenarios such as ‘what if there isn’t a goal’, and you would be right to do so.
-Hopefully we can cover these bases for you now.
+Hopefully, we can cover these bases for you now.